joswayski/josevalerio.com/README.md

 ```bash
 sudo docker-compose up -d postgres
 ```

 Then we'll create the necessary databases and start the rest of the services.
 I didn't feel like adding this with Knex since its a one time setup and adding another script so, just connect with TablePlus if you want to manage / create the DBs.

-Then we'll create the necessary databases and start the rest of the services.
-I didn't feel like adding this with Knex since its a one time setup and adding another script so, just connect with TablePlus if you want to manage / create the DBs.